Licensees who are not practicing social work in the State have two options:

 program requirements including demonstration of their completion of 40

-Professional Development Hours accrued within the 2 years preceding the
+Professional Development Hours accrued within the two years preceding the

 application to reactive/reinstate.